Homomorphisms to 3-manifold groups: The Collapsed Space

 \subsection{The collapsed space for Kleinian and Fuchsian groups}

 Let $\Gamma$ be a finitely generated Fuchsian or torsion-free Kleinian group.
 In case $\Gamma$ is Kleinian, let $\bH^\ast = \bH^3$, and in case $\Gamma$ is Fuchsian let $\bH^\ast = \bH^2$.
 Fix $\delta_\bH$ so that all geodesic triangles in $\bH^2$ and $\bH^3$ are $\delta_{\bH}$--thin.
-Let $\epsilon$ be the $3$--dimensional (or $2$--dimensional) Margulis constant. (see \cite{BP} for more information).
+Let $\epsilon$ be the $3$--dimensional (or $2$--dimensional) Margulis constant (see \cite{BP} for more information).
 Define the \emph{$\epsilon$--thin part} of $\bH^\ast$ with respect to $\Gamma$:

 The set $\mc{U}_{\epsilon}(\Gamma)$ is a disjoint union of a collection of horoballs, balls and neighborhoods of geodesics (see, for example, \cite[Theorem D.3.3]{BP}, though we work in the universal cover).
-We refer to the neighborhoods of geodesics in the thin part of $\bH^\ast$ as \emph{tubes}.
-The set $\mc{U}^K(\Gamma)$ below can be found by shrinking the components of $\mc{U}_\epsilon(\Gamma)$ until they are distance $K$ apart, and then keeping only the tubes and balls which remain that are of radius at least $K$.
+We refer to the neighborhoods of geodesics and geodesic segments in the thin part of $\bH^\ast$ as \emph{tubes}.